 Any visual representation of your brand is considered a form of brand imagery.
 This isn’t limited to pictures.
 Graphics and video are also included.
 The following is a list of the different image types and suggestions for how to use them.

-Stock Photos: Sites like Unsplash and Adobe offer an assortment of high-definition images for public use, usually free of charge.
+Stock Photos: Sites like Unsplash and Desygner offer an assortment of high-definition images for public use, usually free of charge.
 However, be aware that these sources are available to everyone, including your competitors.
 For this reason, it’s best to limit the use of them.
 As always, be sure you have permission to use any stock images you find.
 Certain licensing restrictions may apply.

 Screenshots: This is a good way to implement custom imagery, especially if you want to share information from your website or presentations.
 However, be quality is of primary concern.
 Screenshots tend to have low resolution or poor quality, which will negatively impact your design.